New coffee box in Morningside is third venue for Salt cafe since lockdown opening success

 An Edinburgh couple has opened their third coffee spot after their Morningside cafe started in lockdown became a success story and go-to brunch spot.

-Liv Connolly Bastock who runs Salt with husband Steve has now opened A Pinch of Salt, their second police box in the city.
+Liv Connolly Bastock who runs Salt with husband Steve has now opened A Pinch of Salt – Morningside, their second police box in the city.

 Following a successful few years after lockdown opening the pair are delighted to be opening their third venue just a few months after taking over a police box in Tollcross.